 annalise fonza, Ph.D.

-Presently, Dr. Fonza is a lecturer at Cal Poly Pomona in the Department of Urban & Regional Planning and the Department of Ethnic & Women’s Studies.
-Her numerous teaching experiences include appointments at the University of Missouri Kansas City, Clark Atlanta University, the University of Massachusetts Amherst, and the University of Illinois Urbana-Champaign.
-In addition, she is formerly a legislative aide, a local community radio programmer, and a United Methodist (UMC) clergywoman.
-As a UMC clergywoman, she served various congregations under Episcopal appointment in three states.
-Today, she is openly atheist and unapologetically womanist, and she is a full-time federal civilian employee with the United States government.
+Presently, Dr. Fonza is a remote lecturer at Cal Poly Pomona in the Department of Urban & Regional Planning and the Department of Ethnic & Women’s Studies.
+Her numerous teaching experiences include appointments at the University of Missouri Kansas City, Clark Atlanta University, Claflin University, the University of Massachusetts Amherst, Mount Holyoke College, and the University of Illinois Urbana-Champaign.
+She is formerly a legislative aide, a local community radio programmer/producer – serving as the first coordinator of the African American Affairs Collective at WXOJ-LP, which is a Pacifica affiliate station in Northampton, Massachusetts, and for a period of about a decade she was appointed to serve as a United Methodist (UMC) clergywoman, otherwise known as an ordained pastor.
+As a UMC clergywoman, she held leadership positions for six separate congregations in three states: Missouri, Illinois and Massachusetts.

 For inquiries or to invite Dr. Fonza to speak, please leave a comment here, or message her on Facebook @ http://www.facebook.com/Dr.Fonza.
 To donate to her writing and her work, please feel free to use the PayPal link on this site.

 [N/B: Except where noted otherwise, all the ideas and opinions on this blogsite are the exclusive intellectual property of Dr. Annalise Fonza and they are not to be attributed to any organization or person to which she is associated or affiliated with for any purpose.
-And, at this time she has created only one WordPress or dot com account: this one.
+At this time she has created only one WordPress or dot com account: this one.
 The unauthorized use or copying of the content from this page without permission will not be tolerated.]

 Photo Credit: Harold D. Smith, Jr. of Kansas City, Kansas

-1. I read your post about deconversion and realized many similarities to my own, but I’m certainly not nearly as an amazing person as you are.
+I read your post about deconversion and realized many similarities to my own, but I’m certainly not nearly as an amazing person as you are.

 Best of the world to you,